 - Do not share your drugs with others and do not take anyone else's drugs.

-- This medicine comes with an extra patient fact sheet called a Medication Guide.
-Read it with care.
-Read it again each time Dulera (mometasone and formoterol) is refilled.
-If you have any questions about Dulera (mometasone and formoterol), please talk with the doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about Dulera (mometasone and formoterol), please talk with your doctor, nurse, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.